delta-io/delta-sharing/README.md

 # Community

-There are two mediums of communication within the Delta Lake community.
+We use the same community as the Delta Lake project.

 - Public Slack Channel
   - [Register here](https://dbricks.co/delta-users-slack)